*Straying away from the desi’s for a second*

 This morning, my husband showed me a video on Youtube.
 With a name like ‘Sexin’ Islamic Girls’ of course I was intrigued….and I’m always in favour of tongue-in-cheek humour that comments on the cancer that is religious extremism.

-But that definitely wasn’t the case when came to this song…sure, in the description they’re ridiculing Nigerian Jihadist terrorist group Boko Haram;
+But that definitely wasn’t the case when came to this song…sure, in the description they’re ridiculing Nigerian Jihadist terrorist group Boko Haram - which should be done time and time again.
+But my issue lies with the grouping of all muslims with such groups.
+Here's a sample from their lovely lyrics:

 Everyday when the Boko Haram go off on various missions, the FOKN Bois keep their wiveses, sisters and daughters company

-But how offensive is it that they’re using the wives (or wiveses, as they say) sisters and daughters to hit ‘em where it hurts?
+How offensive is it that they’re using the wives (or wiveses, as they say) sisters and daughters to hit ‘em where it hurts?
 The women related to these terrorist assholes probably don’t have much say in their activities.
 Objectifying them and portraying them in this manner is more than a little unjust – especially because they are a ‘Christian Rap Duo’.
 It’d be another thing if they were liberal muslims, making fun of the extremists stemming from their own culture… but they are quite far removed.
 And coming at them from a Christian perspective, just reeks of ‘otherness’.
+And FFS, nothing says 'a woman is property' like using the act of fucking her to get revenge about something.

-For black people it is ok within themselves to use the ‘n’ word… for gay people its fine to use the ‘f’ word….
+For black people, it is often ok within their own community to use the ‘n’ word… for gay people its inoffensive (or at least less offensive) to use the ‘f’ word….
 For Pakistani’s its ok if they use the term ‘Paki’ – those derogatory terms lose their negative connotations for the most part, when used within their own communities… taking back the ‘word’ and all that jazz.

 Sure, some people disagree, but for me at least – the weight of the word depends on who says it.
 So;